exceptionless/Website/content/docs/managing-stacks.md

 Beyond statuses, you have options to further control your stacks.

+### Additional Options

 ![Options Examples](img/Options.png)

 Marking a stack with "Future Occurences are Critical" will automatically tag all subsequent events that come into that stack with the critical tag and will make them more prominent for you to review.

 The "Promote to External" option allows you to send the stack details to an external source that you've configured through webhooks in the [Integrations](integrations.md) section.
 This can help you automate issue tracking and project management.
+For example, you can use this functionality to connect to [Zapier](https://zapier.com), a no-code automation tool.
+By doing so, you can automatically funnel events from Exceptionless to issues on Github or Jira.
+You can send text alerts to your devops team (just be smart about this one because those folks need sleep too!), or you can use the data from Exceptionless to build custom dashboards for your entire organization.

 Adding a "Reference Link" allows you to supply to a link from an external source.
 This is helpful when a customer files a Github issue, for example.
 You can link to Github or to a Slack conversation, or anywhere, really.